No Match Found

 Businesses can’t stand for everything.
-A part of building trust is picking the areas you will lead in and the areas you will support in and following through on those commitments.
+A part of building trust is picking the areas you will lead in versus the areas you will support, and following through on those commitments.

 Keep an open dialogue about consumers’ in-the-moment priorities.
 Businesses try to act responsibly with a long-term view, but employee and consumer priorities can be fickle.
-Trust may sometimes mean acting in stakeholders’ best long-term interest whether they care at the moment or not.
+Trust may sometimes mean acting in stakeholders’ best long-term interests — whether they care at the moment or not.

 Recognize the importance of maintaining trust and work to build beyond table stakes.
 Don’t risk losing trust with stakeholders by not backing words with action.

-Treat employees and those in local communities well because it matters to all stakeholders.
+Treat employees and those in local communities well — it matters to all stakeholders.

-Invest in finding out what matters to stakeholders as well as what’s in the best long-term interest of the organization and society.
+Invest in finding out what matters to stakeholders as well as what’s in the best interests of the organization and society in the long term.

 Establish an ongoing strategy of investment in active and continuous listening to understand your stakeholders and be ready to shift when necessary.